ElendiLabs — Regulatory consultancy platform connecting medical device and pharmaceutical manufacturers with verified experts worldwide

 Host Teddy, General Manager of ElendiLabs, sits down with Andrew Gibson, Senior Managing Consultant at AKRA, to discuss the complexities of the European medical product regulatory landscape.

 Teddy: Welcome to The Elendi Files, where we navigate the complexities of the global regulatory landscape of medical products.
-Our goal is to help make global medical product regulations accessible to everyone, whether you’re a manufacturer, regulatory specialist, or CEO of a med-tech startup, you’re in the right place.
+Our goal is to help make global medical product regulations accessible to everyone—whether you’re a manufacturer, intermediary, regulatory specialist, or CEO of a med-tech startup.
 At ElendiLabs, we connect clients with the right regulatory expertise to get products to people faster.

 Today, I'm thrilled to be joined by Andrew from AKRA, a firm that has become a go-to for navigating the complexities of the European market.
 Andrew, could you give us a brief introduction of what AKRA specializes in?